 Beating your competitors to the punch is the key to staying relevant in the industry, and one of the greatest ways to do so is through trademarking.
 If this is something you need to succeed, keep reading the article and make sure to visit Cohnlg.com to find out even more.

 1. Trademarking Experience

 Start off by asking yourself do you even have any trademarking experience.
-The answer is probably a big fat no, which is why your actual first move is to hire a trademark attorney.
+The answer is probably a big fat no, which is why your actual first move is to hire a trademark attorney, such as Goldstein Patent Law.
 You probably have a good idea of how important this is in business, and you also know how little you can do about it on your own.
 Therefore, an experienced attorney makes all the difference.

 A trademarking attorney is going to take care of that portion of business for you, so make finding a quality one your top priority.
 During the interview, ask them for their experience and knowledge of the trademark law.
 You have to know their past clients and experiences, and exactly how long they have been a part of this market.
 Also, make sure to ask them if they specialize in certain aspects of trademarking.